What is Benzodiazepine Addiction?

 Between 1999 and 2010, the rate of benzodiazepine-related overdose fatalities more than quadrupled in the United States, primarily because patients began to use benzos in riskier ways.
 People began taking higher doses of the medication, partly because they were being prescribed more per prescription.
 Taking larger doses of benzodiazepines naturally increases the risk of adverse reactions, addiction, and overdose.
 People also started mixing benzos with other substances—an extremely dangerous thing to do.

-Some studies have shown that benzo addiction can raise your risk of developing Alzheimer’s Disease, although it isn’t certain if the association is due to the fact that many of the patients studied could have been taking benzodiazepines to treat an as yet undiagnosed case of Alzheimer’s, or if the benzos actually caused the Alzheimer’s.
+Some studies have shown that benzo addiction can raise your risk of developing Alzheimer’s Disease.
 What is certain, is that benzodiazepines slow down cognition and cause confusion, making them especially risky drugs for older patients to take.
 The side effects of benzo addiction can quite closely resemble dementia in patients of all ages, but older patients are particularly vulnerable to these effects, as well as to falls and injuries that can result from muscle weakness and impaired coordination.

 - Muscular pain and stiffness